0w0Demonic/AquaHotkey/docs/core.md

 ### Recommended use

+Overrides are most useful for debugging, instrumentation, and similar tasks.

 Use override classes with care.

-An override changes existing behavior and can affect code outside the feature that defines the override.
-Multiple overrides can also create a call chain that depends on load order.

-Overrides are most useful for debugging, instrumentation, and similar tasks.

 For normal application logic, prefer an extension, a wrapper, or another explicit solution when possible.

 ## Mixins